aiidateam/aiida-core/docs/source/tutorial/basic.rst

     A typical real-world example of a computer is a remote supercomputing facility.
     Codes can be anything from a Python script to powerful *ab initio* codes such as Quantum Espresso or machine learning tools like Tensorflow.

-Let's have a look at the codes we have available:
+Let's have a look at the codes that are available to us:

 .. code:: bash

     $ verdi code list

 You can see a single code ``add@tutor``, with PK = 5, in the printed list.
-This powerful code allows us to add two integers together.
+This code allows us to add two integers together.
 The ``add@tutor`` identifier indicates that the code with label ``add`` is run on the computer with label ``tutor``.
 To see more details about the computer, you can use the following ``verdi`` command: